 - Achieve consistent policies for utility ratepayer funded Energy Efficiency Programs; - Reduce litigation before the Commission; - Reduce Program Administrator risk for disallowance; - Provide clarity and certainty for Program Administrators and other parties; and - Create a policy framework that supports the delivery of Cost-Effective Energy Efficiency Portfolios, pursuant to Section 8-103B and 8-104.

 2.3 Effective Date

-The effective date for this Policy Manual is January 1, 2018 or the beginning of the next Portfolio Plan2022.
+The effective date for this Policy Manual is January 1, 2022.
 Policies in effect on January 1, 2020 are identified in specific sections of this Policy Manual.

 2.4 Updates to this Policy Manual